 Arrowwood Viburnum Shrub Provides Ornamental Interesting Berry Producer

 Many are songbirds that manage insect populations.
-It is an excellent addition to any homeowners yard.
+It is an excellent addition to any homeowner's yard.

 The Viburnum Dentatum (Southern arrowwood) Plant grows into an attractive shrub showing off clusters of white flowers against dark, glossy, green foliage.
 In the fall, blue-black berry-like fruit form that attracts songbirds.
 It's a hardy shrub that offers a lot of options for any property.
-The Plant acts as a beautiful tall hedge or screen for privacy and also in a grouping as pretty shrub borders.
+The Plant acts as a beautiful tall hedge or screen for privacy and grouping as pretty shrub borders.

 According to nursery experts, bloom time happens in early May to late June and features a showy display of creamy white flowers.
-The plant creates a striking neutral appearance for a property and is very simple to grow and can transplant without any issues.
+The Plant creates a striking neutral appearance for a property and is very simple to grow and can transplant without any issues.

-The plant thrives in USDA zones 2a-8b.
+The Plant thrives in USDA zones 2a-8b.
 The shrub generally grows anywhere from six to ten feet tall and reaches a similar width.
 The berries can be eaten, and some people use the shrubs for placement in an edible garden, pollinator garden, or children's garden.

 The attractive shrub is adaptable to the environment and enjoys full sun and soil that feature clay, loam, or sand.
 It also prefers well-drained soil.